-You might get Attendance Allowance if you're 65 or over and have physical or mental difficulties that make it harder for you to look after yourself.
-You need to have had your illness or disability for at least 6 months before you'll get Attendance Allowance.
+You can claim Attendance Allowance if you're 65 or over and have care or supervision needs because of an illness or disability.
+You need to have had your illness or disability for at least 6 months before you can get Attendance Allowance.

 You can also claim Attendance Allowance if you live on your own - it's based on the help you need, rather than the help you are already getting.

 If you get Attendance Allowance, you can spend the money however you like - it could help you stay independent in your own home for longer.

 You can also apply for Attendance Allowance on behalf of someone else, for example a parent or a friend or other relative.

 You might need to apply for Attendance Allowance for someone else, for example if they're too ill to fill in the form or if they don't have the 'mental capacity'.
 This means they're unable to make decisions.

 It's okay to fill in the form for someone if they can sign it themselves.